Imagine you’re arranging a music festival.

 “The audience was given custom wearable wristbands which drove live visual interactions, allowing the crowd’s energy to influence the flow of the event.”

 As an event planner, you have access to a wide range of technologies to play with.
-Here, we’ll discuss 6 such technologies which are trending in 2018 and likely to evolve in the near future.
+Here, we’ll discuss 6 such technologies that are trending in 2018 and likely to evolve in the near future.

 - AI (Artificial Intelligence)